 Then there's the flood of views.
 Number one is, "What are you doing here, sitting here, just doing nothing with your mind?
 Can't you be doing something more creative?"
 Okay, what about the creations?
 What do they accomplish?
 And what is this voice?
 Where is it pushing; where is it coming from?
 There are lots of views that could get you to give up the practice, especially if you're born in the West.
 Lots of our cultural values push us away from the Dhamma, push us away from really trying to look deeply into ourselves.
-We've got a lot of those voices within us that we identify with, and they've got lots of clever arguments.
+We've got a lot of those voices within us that we identify with, and they've got lots of arguments.
 But don't think that people raised in Buddhist countries don't have similar problems.
-They've just got difference voices-different ways of getting pulled away from the practice based on views of one kind or another.
+They've just got difference voices - different ways of getting pulled away from the practice based on views of one kind or another.

 So you've got to have good arguments against them.
 If they're going to be stubborn, you have to be stubborn, too.
 Sometimes they refuse to divulge why they want you to do something.
 They simply adopt a threatening or a seductive tone and insist that you've got to do it.
 You say, "Well, I'm not going to listen to you until you give me a good reason."
-They'll try to push you.
+And they'll try to push you.
 They'll yell at you, they'll get into your breath, and from there they'll get into the hormones of the body and make it seem like you can't stand to sit here.
-As they say in Thai, those voices will put a squeeze on your nerves.
 But you've just got to be stubborn.
-"I need a good reason for why I should stop meditating."
+"I need a good reason for why I should stop."
 And when they finally offer a reason, ask yourself: Is this going to take you any place you've never been before?
 The meditation promises to take you all the way to the other side of the river where you've never been.
-And the people who stand there, beckoning you: They're reliable people.
+And the people who stand there - they're reliable people.

-This is one of the reasons why the ajaans in Thailand stress so much the principle of practicing the Dhamma in accordance with the Dhamma, and not in accordance with your views.
+This is one of the reasons why the ajaans in Thailand stress so much the principle of practicing the Dharma in accordance with the Dharma, not in accordance with your views.
 There are so many people in the West who say the Buddha tells you to trust yourself, rely on yourself, don't believe anything you don't already agree with.
-But he never really said that.
-He did say that you have to test things for yourself, but you also have to take into consideration the counsel of the wise-because after all, your perceptions can really be skewed, especially around the area of sensuality.
+But he never really said that; he said that you have to test things for yourself, but you also have to take into consideration the counsel of the wise-because after all, your perceptions can really be skewed, especially around the area of sensuality.